Skip to main content

 Depo-Provera® Multi-District Litigation Claims

-The multi-district litigation concerns a product liability claim against Pfizer for the failure to warn consumers of the potential risk of developing meningioma brain tumors after using the Depo-Provera® contraceptive shot.
+The multi-district litigation concerns a product liability claim against Pfizer.
+The claim is for the failure to warn consumers of the potential risk of developing meningioma brain tumors after using the Depo-Provera® contraceptive shot.
 Plaintiffs further assert negligence by the defendant for failing to test the long-term effects of using Depo-Provera® contraceptive shots.

 How Depo-Provera®, the Injectable Contraceptive Works

-The active ingredient in Depo-Provera® is a synthetic hormone called Medroxyprogesterone Acetate (MPA), which resembles the natural hormone, progesterone.
+The active ingredient in Depo-Provera® is the synthetic hormone, Medroxyprogesterone Acetate (MPA), which resembles the natural hormone, progesterone.
 Depo-Provera® suppresses ovulation and thins the lining of the uterus, thereby creating an environment unfavorable for sperm.

 Besides using the synthetic hormone MPA as a contraceptive, other uses include: